Falcon USD (USDF) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Falcon USD Historical Price

-According to the latest data gathered on Falcon USD live price page, the current price of Falcon USD is 1.005USD.
-The circulating supply of Falcon USD(USDF) is 213.62M USDF , giving it a market capitalization of $213.69M.
+According to the latest data gathered on Falcon USD live price page, the current price of Falcon USD is 0.999675USD.
+The circulating supply of Falcon USD(USDF) is 246.83M USDF , giving it a market capitalization of $247.72M.

 The Falcon USD Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of USDF based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.